nex3/dep-import-when/Proposal.md

 `show`, and `hide`.
 It may also be used with `export`, in which case the interface view (if one is used) is exported rather than imported.

+Name resolution happens as normal, since the same names are in scope regardless of platform.
+That means that it's an error to, for example, have a class inherit from different superclasses on different platforms, even if they have the same name.
+This is an important restriction, because it keeps the static shape of the program the same across platforms.

 ### "Interface View"

 An *interface view* of a library is a new library with an identical static API